danielabel/form3clientapi/Readme.md

   user
 - not using test doubles as the docker image provided acts as one (though that might make testing network error handling hard)
-- For demonstration purposes only allow setting of basic parameters
+- For demonstration purposes only allow setting of basic parameters (not yet meeting expectations of API docs)
 - Delete account operation differed documentation around error codes - implemented to work with how API work in the mock presented

 ### not yet implemented
-* test and handle error cases that are not yet managed - what errors can API throw
 * Allow location of service to be set (param, init or env var?)
 * Be great to be able to set account name on create (and other 'required fields')
 * Add Documentation and example tests